mojaloop/mojaloop/README.md

 ## Getting Started
 The project is in GitHub and is organized on the basis of component microservices.
 As such, there are over twenty different repositories in GitHub that align to the different services.
 The _Docs_ repository documents the overall architecture, component design, message flow, and an overview of the Level One software.
 Individual repositories in the [Level One GitHub organization](https://github.com/LevelOneProject/) each describe component-specific details including source and APIs.

 New developers, see the [contributors guide](./contribute.md) for onboarding materials.
+For additional infromation please review the [frequently asked questions](/FAQ.md).

 ## Level One Services
 The following architecture diagram shows the Level One services: